microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 ### Azure Function

 An Azure Function is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
-This Azure Function will provide the interactive functionality of the Windows Package Manager rest source, responding to rest api requests.
+This Azure Function will provide the interactive functionality of the Windows Package Manager REST source, responding to REST api requests.

 For more information on Azure Functions, visit their Docs article: [Introduction to Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview)